Are Older Adults Who Have Dementia Aware of Their Confusion?

 • Adjusting how you speak to your loved one to enhance comprehension (e.g., using names when speaking about other individuals)

 Aging in place may present a few challenges for seniors living with dementia.
 However, they may still live independently at home with the help of professional dementia care.
-Florence families may rely on Assisting Hands Home Care of Northern Kentucky to provide their aging loved ones with mental and social stimulation, timely medication reminders, assistance with meal prep, and much more.
+Northern Kentucky families may rely on Assisting Hands Home Care of Northern Kentucky to provide their aging loved ones with mental and social stimulation, timely medication reminders, assistance with meal prep, and much more.
 Our caregivers are available around the clock to help your loved one live a happier and healthier life.
 If you need professional home care for your loved one, our Care Managers are just a phone call away.
 Reach out to Assisting Hands Home Care today at (859) 328-2656.